Plantar Fascia Rupture Test

 When is it best to conduct a Plantar Fascia Rupture Test?

 The best time to conduct it would be when a patient presents themselves to you for a scheduled appointment and discusses foot pains.
-When checking the foot, if you notice any bruising in the sole of the foot, especially in the Plantar Fascia area, there’s a good chance of a tear.
-Still, it’s best to physically examine the affected foot first.
+When checking the foot, if you notice any bruising on the sole of the foot, especially in the Plantar Fascia area, there's a good chance of a tear.
+Still, it's best to physically examine the affected foot first.
 This is so you can check for the possibilities of other Plantar Fascia-related problems that might be present.

 It's also best to conduct this test even if there is no bruising yet.
 Bruises might only appear days after the rupture first occurred, so having your patient undergo the tests is ideal so that you can detect as early as possible what specific Plantar Fascia problem they have, and if it's a rupture, you can immediately see if it's partial or complete.